cindyyun0204/cRobotMaze/readMe.md

 ## Features
-- Grid Initialization: Sets up a 10x10 grid environment.
+- Grid Initialisation: Sets up a 10x10 grid environment.
-- Robot and Home Initialization: Places the robot and home location on the grid.
+- Robot and Home Initialisation: Places the robot and home location on the grid.
 - Marker and Block Placement: Randomly places markers and blocks on the grid.
 - Robot Movement: Allows the robot to move forward, turn left, and turn right.
 - Marker Pickup: The robot can pick up markers and carry them.